nsarang/motif_bionet/README.md

 ```

 ## Usage
 The input file is the representation of a biological network in the format of its edge list.
 The output is a TXT file, summarizing results.
-A JSON is also created for visualization porpuses.
+A JSON is also created for visualization purposes.

 ```bash
 motifnet <inp_path> <out_path> <alpha> <mu>